 burnsWound packing—done after certain surgeries or procedures such as sinus or nasal surgerySurgical woundsRecent childbirthAlcohol abuseHIV infection

 A person with TSS often appears very ill.
 Symptoms usually come on suddenly.
-Fever, chills, and body aches may start up to four days before other symptoms develop such as: Fever of 102ºF (39ºC) or greaterSunburn-like rashLightheadednessChillsNauseaVomitingDiarrheaAbdominal painSore throatRed eyesHeadacheConfusionAgitationSleepinessJoint or muscle painVaginal discharge that may be watery or bloodySwelling in the face and eyelidsSkin peeling off, especially palms of hands and soles of feet
+Fever, chills, and body aches may start up to 4 days before other symptoms develop such as: Fever of 102ºF (39ºC) or greaterSunburn-like rashLightheadednessChillsNauseaVomitingDiarrheaAbdominal painSore throatRed eyesHeadacheConfusionAgitationSleepinessJoint or muscle painVaginal discharge that may be watery or bloodySwelling in the face and eyelidsSkin peeling off, especially palms of hands and soles of feet

 Symptoms of severe TSS include: Fainting, severe lightheadednessDifficulty breathingSeizuresFluid retention